damianhakert/damianhakert.github.io/source/posts/2016-11-22-gitlab-8-14-released.html.md

 single button to quickly delete all merged branches in GitLab.

 We'll make sure to confirm your choice and then quickly set off a process to do as requested.
-Find the button under `Repository -> Branches`.
+Find the button under your project's **Repository ➔ Branches**.

 ![Quickly delete all merged branches in GitLab 8.14](/images/8_14/delete_mr.png){: .shadow}